A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Results

 In Les Mureaux (Figure \ref{fig:eta_rouen}), the full journey is shorter, spanning six stops, which is equivalent to a 20-minute travel time.
 Here we observe that the accumulated errors do not exceed 70 seconds in over- and 60 seconds in underestimating.

-The interesting finding in the Tampere (Figure \ref{fig:eta_tampere}) site is that although XGboost outperforms the GCN on running time prediction, the accumulated predictions by the RF-GCN/GCN combination are more accurate.
-The average error is close to zero, and the maximum error stays below 100 seconds, while XGBoost is, on average, underestimating the running time by up to 50 seconds on average and 150 seconds in the worst case.
-These findings suggest that future work needs to rethink how they evaluate their models, as most existing work does not consider aggregation errors.
+The interesting finding in the Tampere (Figure \ref{fig:eta_tampere}) site is that although XGboost outperforms the GCN on running time prediction, the accumulated predictions by RF-GCN/GCN are more accurate.
+The average error is close to zero, and the maximum error stays below 100 seconds, while XGBoost is underestimating the running time by up to 50 seconds on average and 150 seconds in the worst case.
+These findings suggest that future work needs to rethink model evaluation, as most existing works do not consider aggregation errors.

 Since we are aggregating the predictions of the dwell and running time prediction models, the question arises of how the errors accumulate between those two models and which one is driving the difference in performance in Figures \ref{fig:eta_linkoping}-\ref{fig:eta_tampere}.
-In Table \ref{tab:accumulated_error}, we calculate the average accumulated absolute error over the entire journey resulting from the dwell and the running time prediction, respectively.
-The performance of the mean regressor on Linköping and Tampere reveals that the error originating from the dwell time prediction has a larger share of the total travel time error than the one from the running time model.
-Similarly, we can identify the reason for the superior performance of the GCN in the accumulated travel times, as it decreases the error in dwell time prediction significantly while the error in running time prediction stays comparable.
-More specifically, if we compare the decrease of errors of the best model compared to the mean regressor, we observe a decrease of 35\%, 26\%, and 61\% in dwell time error for the three pilot sites and a decrease of 17\%, 15\%, and 32\% for the error originating from the running time predictions.
-With these results, we stress that dwell time prediction is an important factor for the AT prediction for autonomous shuttles.
-Especially when they are used in remote, low-traffic areas or are confined to regulatory speed limits, dwell time becomes the most influential factor.
+In Table \ref{tab:accumulated_error}, we calculate the average accumulated absolute error over the entire journey resulting from the dwell and the running time prediction, respectively, which is calculated by $\frac{1}{ |J |}\;\sum_{j=1}^{J}\;\sum_{k=1}^{N_j}\Bigl|{\hat{s}_{k}}\;-\;s_{k}\Bigr|$, where $J$ is the set of Journeys and $N_j$ is the set of segments or stops in journey $j$, $\hat{s}_{k}$ the predicted time for segment $k$, and $s_{k}$ the observed time for segment $k$.
+The performance of the Mean Regressor on Linköping and Tampere reveals that the error originating from the dwell time prediction has a larger share of the total travel time error than the one from the running time model.
+Similarly, we can identify the reason for the superior performance of the GCN in the accumulated travel times, as it decreases the error in dwell time prediction significantly while also further decreasing the error in running time prediction.